jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Our current mindset is the impediment to our prosperity.
 The point is, during my claims adjusting, I saw a truth about human identity: when facing real challenges, people care little about cultural identities or political beliefs.
 Whether dealing with a deadly car fire or an annoying leaking roof, customers' primary concern was simply getting their life back in working order.
 There's great fun in our different cultures, music, food, but we each have the same universal desire for practical technological solution because that's how we function.
 We just do not have the belief system to bring this desire out in us.

-Our current mindset is the primary impediment to our prosperity.
-During my years as a claims adjuster, I saw a fundamental truth about human identity: when confronting real challenges, people care little about cultural identities or political beliefs.
-Whether facing a deadly car fire or an annoying leaking roof, customers' primary concern was simply restoring their life to working order.
-While we rightly celebrate and indulge in the rich diversity of our cultures, music, and traditions, we share a universal desire for practical technological solutions.
-The lesson is, we are fundamentally tool-users and problem-solvers, yet we lack the belief system to fully unleash this innate drive.

 Techvolution offers a framework to not only understand our technological evolution, but to connect the amazing problem-solving potential of open-source software to our many daily technological troubles I peeked into during claims adjusting.

 This new framework reveals how technological progress emerges through continuous selection, innovation, and interaction—similar to how natural selection favors the most adaptive organisms.
 By recognizing ourselves as a technological species, we can deliberately shape our future by creating and selecting the best tools to solve our problems and thereby re-create the technological version of natural selection.